ezrafree/helloworld/README.md

 ## Mac OS X Install Instructions

-The following commands were used to install Java and Haskell on Mac OS X Sierra using Homebrew.
-Your mileage may vary.
+The following commands were used to implement the following languages on Mac OS X Sierra using Homebrew.
+Languages not included here were already included on Mac OS X Sierra.

 ### Clojure